Mia-Finn/Game-Engines-Assignment-Repo/README.md

 The buttons on the radio control the music using the built in Unity UI button functions.
 The volume is controlled with a slider and a script that saves the last volume setting to player prefs.

-A lot of the elements of this projct uses buttons to make something happen in the game world.
+A lot of the elements of this project use buttons to make something happen in the game world.
 Many of the scripts contain public voids that are called on when a button is pressed.
-For example when the player selects either 'Day' or 'Night' when editing the world the butons access the changeSkybox.cs script and then change the game's look and it's sounds accordingly.
+For example when the player selects either 'Day' or 'Night' in the world edit the buttons access a public void in the changeSkybox.cs script and then change the game's look and it's sounds accordingly.

-Code example:
+Code example (this is the void that is used by the 'Day' button):

 ```C#
  public void dayTime()